badetoye/MemoryGame/README.md

 * [Reference](#reference)

 ## Instructions
-Memory card game is a one-player game.
-The player tries to concentrate much as s/he flips some cards to match them against each other.
-The detailed instruction is as below:

 * The player flips one card over to reveal its underlying symbol.
 * A *timer* will start immediately after the first card is clicked/flipped to capture the total time it takes the player to complete the game.
 * While the first card is still flipped, the player then turns over a second card, trying to find the corresponding card with the same symbol.